2023 Best Value Precision Metal Working Basic Certificate Schools in South Carolina

 Piedmont Technical College undergraduate students pay an average of $5,315 in in-state tuition and fees each year.

 Out of the 7 schools in South Carolina that were part of this year’s ranking, Greenville Technical College landed the # 4 spot on the list.
-GTC is a fairly large public school located in the small city of Greenville.
+GTC is a large public school located in the small city of Greenville.

 The excellent basic certificate programs at Horry-Georgetown Technical College helped the school earn the #5 place on this year’s ranking of the best value precision metal working schools in South Carolina.
 Located in the city of Conway, Horry-Georgetown Technical College is a public college with a medium-sized student population.